Zaidizzah/Zaidizzah/README.md

 # Hi there 👋

-Appreciate it your effort to open this page :)
+I appreciate your efforts in opening this page :>

 *Thanks for stopping by!*